Killing of Janet Moses: Fatal incident

 In the period prior to the mākutu lifting, Janet Moses had suffered the loss of her grandmother and relationship problems with her partner and father of her two children; the trial would later hear expert testimony that she likely had an "underlying psychiatric or psychological disorder."
 A concrete lion was stolen from a Greytown hotel by family members, and was to become associated by family members with Moses' behaviour; the family said she was acting like a lion.
 The family emblem was a lion, with at least one family member having a tattoo of a lion and the words 'Family united' over it.

-When they became concerned with her behaviour, Moses' family consulted kaumatua (elder) Timi Rahi, who prayed for her and blessed her, and advised the family to return the lion, which they did.
+When they became concerned with her behaviour, Moses' family consulted kaumātua (elder) Timi Rahi, who prayed for her and blessed her, and advised the family to return the lion, which they did.
 Rahi instructed the family that it was their responsibility to carry out the healing.
 After Rahi left, a prolonged mākutu lifting was performed by her predominantly maternal family at the Wainuiomata flat of Moses' late grandmother.
 There was no evidence as to who suggested that Moses was possessed or suffering from a curse, or who suggested that a mākutu lifting was required.
 The ceremony was improvised, as none of those involved had any knowledge of the procedure for a mākutu lifting.
 During the ceremony, so much water was used that the carpet had become soaked, and so a small hole in the floor had to be made for drainage.
 The woman's eyes were injured as people picked at the demons they saw in them, and neighbours heard rhythmic stomping and thumping throughout the night.